Contentify/Contentify/daux/docs/Development/Controllers.md

 * *brightenFirst*: Display the first colum values in a bright color? (useful to display IDs in a different style)
 * *sortby*: Name of the model attribute used for default sorting (e. g. "id")
 * *order*: Default order ("asc" or "desc")
+* *filter*: Boolean.
+If there is content filter UI, apply it to the models?
+* *permaFilter: Null or Closure.
+The model query is passed to the Closure so additional Eloquent manipulations (e. g. filtering with where clauses) is possible.
+The Closure must return the query.

 ## Frontend Controller